Interview conducted by GOOD DOCS Intern Celeste Kirby

 Inspiration is the key.
 Inspiration because I think Jessie says this in the film, "We need role models like Lee Miller."
 We need role models.
 We need to tell women’s bold, brave, and fearless stories where they forge their own path.
 Many massive male creative egos surrounded her and she held her own and did her own thing and was a great creative artist.
 If you think back to that time during the war 60 or 70 years ago, she was unusual.
 Women didn’t do stuff like that.
 I hope people take away from it something about having the courage to believe in yourself and follow your heart.
 Also, we need to see people who aren’t airbrushed, people who aren’t perfect.
 Lee was a complicated, very imperfect person, but nonetheless an important one.
 She battled her demons for a long time, but she survived and she reinvented herself.
 She took up cooking and became a bit of a chef; she did all kinds of things.
 She struggled, and as David Scherman, who knew her very well, said, she wasn’t always a lovely person, but she was a unique and interesting person.

 Is there anything you would like to address that I haven’t asked you about?

-I guess maybe I would just end by urging people if they watch the film… I think as a filmmaker what you hope because you can’t tell the whole story, you only get to tell the tip of the iceberg; I guess I would hope that it would inspire people to look at her pictures, to find out more, to go dig around on the Internet or in a book or an archive or in a library or whatever.
-Just type her into Google, you’ll see so many images, but make sure you look at her images by Man Ray, which are kind of all up there because they’re very famous, but also look at her pictures and search around and go to the Farley Farm.
+I would just end by urging people if they watch the film… I think as a filmmaker what you hope, because you can’t tell the whole story, you only get to tell the tip of the iceberg; I would hope that it would inspire people to look at her pictures, to find out more, to go dig around on the Internet or in a book or an archive or in a library or wherever.
+Just type her into Google, you’ll see so many images, but make sure you look at her images by Man Ray, which are all up there because they’re very famous, but also look at her pictures and search around and go to the Farley Farm.
 They’ve got a great website and they’ve got a great archive and you can look at her work.
 They’ve curated huge amounts of her work online.